Cognizant-RDMAI/.github/profile/README.md

 :droplet: [**Open Orthophosphate Model (v2):**](https://github.com/Cognizant-RDMAI/Open-Orthophosphate-Model) Using AI/ML to predict Orthophosphate concentrations in river catchments.

-:seedling: [**Open Poached Land Detection:**](https://github.com/Cognizant-RDMAI/Open-Poached-Land-Detection-Model) Leveraging machine learning and remote sensing to detect soil degradation.
+:seedling: [**Open Poached Land Detection Model:**](https://github.com/Cognizant-RDMAI/Open-Poached-Land-Detection-Model) Leveraging machine learning and remote sensing to detect soil degradation.

+📈 [**Open Anamoly Detection Model:**](https://github.com/Cognizant-RDMAI/Open-Anamoly-Detection-Model) Leveraging unsupervised machine learning and signal processing to cluster and interpret anomalies in river water.

 ## Collaboration
 In River Deep Mountain AI we believe that solutions to big challenges come through collaboration, transparency and a systemic approach.
 These principles underpin the project throughout and we have implemented several ways of working that help to support this.
 These include; cross-sector partnerships, co-creation with stakeholders, building for scale, and most importantly knowledge-sharing.